 The Capital Financing Requirement (CFR) measures the Authority's underlying need to borrow for capital purposes, i.e., its borrowing requirement.
 The CFR is the amount of capital expenditure that has not yet been financed by capital receipts, capital grants or contributions from revenue.
-The projected CFR for the 5 year capital programme is shown in the graph below, and excludes future capital expenditure after this period:
+The projected CFR for the 10 year capital programme is shown in the graph below, and excludes future capital expenditure after this period:

-The table above shows the CFR increasing to over £44m in the next five years.
-This is supported by existing borrowing and new borrowing assumed for the Joint Fleet Workshops project.
+The table above shows the CFR increasing to over £36m in the next ten years.
+This is supported by existing borrowing and may require new borrowing from 2026/27.
 The remainder is funded through internal borrowing - resulting in a higher minimum revenue provision charged to the revenue budget.
-This takes into the account the latest projection for 2023-24 and the budgeted position for 2024-25.
+This takes into the account the latest projection for 2024-25 and the budgeted position for 2025-26.